-Nišville jazz museum is the first Serbian non-governmental institution of that kind, which will officially be opened in August 2018. in the Fortress of Nish, in the old Turkish bath, during Nišville festival.
+Nišville jazz museum is the first Serbian non-governmental institution of that kind opened in August 2018 in the Medieval Fortress of Nish.

-The museum is located in the southwest part of the Fortress of Nish, next to the main promenade, between the Istanbul Gate (the main entrance to the Fortress) and the Belgrade Gate, in the building that was once a Turkish bath.
+The museum is located near the main entrance of the Fortress (The Istanbul gate) in the building that was once a Turkish bath.
 Around the museum, visitors can find a lot of interesting cultural sites and tourist attractions.
 The Fortress itself, along with thermal baths and archeological excavations, tells the story of an ancient culture that once flourished here.
-The Museum is near the city center, which is right across the bridge, and there are also two art galleries in the vicinity –the Pavilion and Salon 77 and the open-air cinema, hosting many cultural events, including Nišville Jazz Festival.
+Worth visiting are the galleries in the vicinity –the Pavilion and Salon 77 and the open-air cinema, hosting many cultural events.

 In the early 2018., a group of enthusiasts around Nišville’s organizational committee started redecorating the area for the museum and acquiring museum exhibits – memorabilia belonging to some of the most famous performers who played at Nišville:

 - Benny Golson (1929) American jazz musician, tenor saxophonist, composer and arranger.

 - Joss Stone (1987) Joscelyn Eve Stoker, English singer whose repertoire revolves around soul music, but also rhythm and blues.
 She started her career at the age of 14, and made her breakthrough in 2003. with the debut album “The Soul Sessions”.
 Stone has a powerful voice, and she’s still being compared in the context of picking up the mantle of Aretha Franklin.
 She performed at Nišville in 2016., marking her first visit to Serbia.